CS 274A: Probabilistic Learning: Theory and Algorithms, Winter 2022

 Syllabus and Schedule

-- Class Notes, Background Reading, Textbooks:
+- Class Notes, Additional Reading, Textbooks:

 Course Goals

-Students will develop a comprehensive understanding of probabilistic approaches to machine learning.
+Students will develop a comprehensive understanding of probabilistic approaches to machine learning, a key component underlying areas such as artificial intelligence, natural language processing, speech recognition, computer vision, bioinformatics, and so forth.

 The course will provide a tutorial introduction to the basic principles of probabilistic modeling and then